kfjahnke/envutil/README.md

 flexible (it's based on a generalization of convolution), and the full flexibility isn't accessible in 'envutil' with the parameterization as it stands now, but it's already quite useful with the few parameters I offer.
-Automatic twining is also used for video output, where fixed twining parameters would fail to adapt to changing hfov.
-Use of twining is strongly recommended for video output to avoid aliasing.
-You may switch twining off by passing --twine 1.
+You can switch twining off by passing --twine 0.
 The b-spline used as 'ground truth' can be parameterized with the --degree and --prefilter arguments, see there.

 There is also code to read the twining filter kernel from a file (use --twf_file); this filter can be scaled by additionally passing